saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_6_transparency_orchestration_layers_v1_8.md

 These three layers will take Echo's INPACT™ score from 67/100 to 85/100—the production readiness threshold.
 (See Part 7 for complete dimension-by-dimension progression.)

 The 85/100 threshold represents production readiness—the point at which agent infrastructure can reliably support clinical workflows with appropriate safeguards.
-This threshold aligns with NIST AI Risk Management Framework guidance on deploying AI systems in high-stakes environments.[9]
+This threshold aligns with NIST AI Risk Management Framework guidance on deploying AI systems in high-stakes environments.[1]

-### Echo's Week 7 State

-Echo entered Week 8 with intelligence operational but constrained.
-The foundation worked—sub-2-second responses, 95.6% accuracy, 150,000 documents indexed.
-But three critical gaps remained: no contextual ABAC layer on top of existing RBAC, no visibility into agent operations, and no multi-agent coordination.
-Sarah's team faced a clear mandate: complete the architecture in three weeks.
-Part 2 captures the Monday morning conversation that launched the final build.

 ---